CS-UCR/final-project-LA-transit/README.md

 ## Datasets
 2 datasets being used in the project.
 - The first dataset is a collection of the LA Metro Bike Share data which is in the "BikeShare" folder.
 I took one portion of the data (from Q1 2020) and clean it into "2020 Q1 Cleaned Bike Data.csv".
 It has about 70,000 rows.
-- The second dataset is the LA Metro Bus data that I attained from the LA Metro API ("LAMetro_bus_data.csv").
-This set has about 400,000 rows.
+- The second dataset is the LA Metro Bus data that I attained from the LA Metro API ("LA Metro Bus Data.csv").
+It is then cleaned.
+This set has about 500,000 rows.

 ---